Medicare FAQs

 - refer you to a committee of your peers for a hearing to decide if you engaged in inappropriate practice.
 For more information on the Review by a Committee please visit this website.

-The Shared Debt Recovery Scheme is a way the Department of Health can share a debt that it is owed following a compliance audit.
-This means that rather than the doctor being responsible for all the debt that is owed to the Department of Health, the debt can be shared between the doctor (the ‘primary debtor’) and another person or organisation (the ‘secondary debtor’) in certain circumstances.
+The Shared Debt Recovery Scheme is a way the Department can share a debt that it is owed following a compliance audit.
+This means that rather than the doctor being responsible for all the debt that is owed to the Department, the debt can be shared between the doctor (the ‘primary debtor’) and another person or organisation (the ‘secondary debtor’) in certain circumstances.

 The primary debtor will always be the doctor whose provider number is used to claim from Medicare.